Pilot (Scottish band)

-Pilot were a Scottish rock group, formed in 1973 in Edinburgh by David Paton and Billy Lyall.
-They are best known for their songs "January", "Magic", "Just a Smile" and "Call Me Round".
+Pilot are a Scottish rock group, formed in 1973 in Edinburgh by David Paton and Billy Lyall.
+They achieved considerable mainstream success during 1974–1975, primarily with the release of "Magic" which reached number one in Canada, five on the U.S. Billboard Hot 100, six in Ireland and eleven in the United Kingdom.
+Follow up single "January" released in 1975 reached number one in Australia, Ireland and the United Kingdom, as well as reaching eighty-seven in the United States.
+In the United Kingdom, "January" was awarded a Silver certification from the BPI.

+Their debut studio album, From the Album of the Same Name was released in 1974, and reached number eighty-two on the United States Billboard 200 Albums Charts.

 Career

+Formation (1972–1974)

 Paton and Lyall had briefly been substitute members of the Bay City Rollers before that band's breakthrough.
 Joined by drummer Stuart Tosh, the band recorded several demos during 1972 and 1974 at Craighall Studios, Edinburgh, where Billy Lyall was the resident engineer.
 They were signed to a management contract with Nick Heath and Tim Heath, sons of British bandleader Ted Heath, and John Cavanagh.
 In due course they signed to a worldwide recording deal with EMI Records.
 After the recording of their debut album, From the Album of the Same Name, guitarist Ian Bairnson (who had played on the album as a session musician) joined the band permanently.

+Breakthrough (1974–1978)

 The 1974 single "Magic" from their first album, produced by Alan Parsons and written by Lyall and Paton, was a No. 11 UK and No. 5 US success.
 It sold over one million copies, and was awarded a gold disc by the R.I.A.A. in August 1975.
 The song "January" gave them their greatest success in the UK, securing the number one spot in the UK Singles Chart on 1 February 1975.
 It stayed at number one for three weeks.
 It also went to number one in Australia where it stayed up top for eight weeks; in the United States, it reached the lower end of the Hot 100.
 However, the group failed to make the top 30 again.
 The arranger of "January", Andrew Powell, went on to record Kate Bush, and both Paton and Bairnson played on her debut album, The Kick Inside, which included "Wuthering Heights".
 Paton and Bairnson also played on Kate Bush's second album Lionheart (1978).

 The band's other singles chart successes were "Call Me Round" and "Just a Smile" (both 1975), which each hit the top 40 in the UK and nowhere else.
-By 1977, only Paton and Bairnson were left from the original foursome, and after switching labels to Arista they recorded Pilot's final album Two's a Crowd with session musicians, including Steve Swindells, who later joined Hawklords.
+By 1977, only Paton and Bairnson were left from the original foursome, and after switching labels to Arista they recorded Pilot's final album Two's a Crowd with keyboardist Steve Swindells (later of Hawklords).

-By 1978, all of Pilot's members had begun other projects, with Tosh, Paton and Bairnson becoming members of the Alan Parsons Project, and Tosh also working with 10cc.